 Assigned to: Google

 A server system receives a visual query from a client system.
 The visual query is an image containing text such as a picture of a document.

 At the receiving server or another server, optical character recognition (OCR) is performed on the visual query to produce text recognition data representing textual characters.
 Each character in a contiguous region of the visual query is individually scored according to its quality.

 The quality score of a respective character is influenced by the quality scores of neighboring or nearby characters.

-Using the scores, one or more high quality strings of characters are identified.
-Each high quality string has a plurality of high quality characters.
-A canonical document containing the one or more high quality textual strings is retrieved.
+Using the scores, one or more high-quality strings of characters are identified.
+Each high-quality string has a plurality of high-quality characters.
+A canonical document containing the one or more high-quality textual strings is retrieved.
 At least a portion of the canonical document is sent to the client system.

-The claims section of this patent focus primarily upon matching text from an image of a document with text on pictures of that document across the web.
-The description section of the patent provides a broader reading of it, where a document might also contain images of object, of people’s faces, of entities and other things that it may try to match up between a visual query and a document on the Web.
+The claims section of this patent focuses primarily upon matching text from an image of a document with text on pictures of that document across the web.
+The description section of the patent provides a broader reading of it, where a document might also contain images of an object, of people’s faces, of entities and other things that it may try to match up between a visual query and a document on the Web.